abecam/CVGA/content/content_creators/_index.md

 ---
-title: "Our games"
+title: "Our content creators"
-description: "The studios of the Collective and their games."
+description: "The content creators of the Collective."

 showLikes: true
 showViews: true